qrtl/mi7-custom/website_auth_view_mi7/readme/DESCRIPTION.rst

 This module does the following:

-- Customize the signup, login and password reset templates.
+* Changes the presentation of the signup, login and password reset pages (for the better).
+* Adds custom message fields in the website to show them in the above-mentioned pages.